 Laboratory experience accompanying CHE 113 to improve experimental skills such as accurate observation, data collection, and analysis while mastering techniques used by chemists for the precise measurements of mass, volume, and concentration.
 Small group collaboration and experimental design are included.

-Corequisites: Registration in CHE 113 is required.
-Offered: Fall, Occasionally summer.
+Corequisites: Concurrent registration in CHE 113 is required.
+Offered: Fall, Spring.

 CHE 200 • Laboratory Safety and Chemical Hygiene 1 Credit

 High standards of safety and chemical hygiene make the science laboratory a safe, comfortable, interesting place to work.
-This course reviews the standards and federal/state guidelines pertaining to safety and hygiene in the laboratory.
+Standards and federal/state guidelines pertaining to safety and hygiene in the laboratory are reviewed.

 CHE 214 • General Chemistry II 3 Credits